aklump/drupal_source2node/README.txt

    designate open and closing text snippets which delineate the section of the page you wish to capture into the body field of the node.

-  Section End #Text
+  Section End Text

+   @todo

-  Section #Offset
+  Section Offset

+   @todo

-  Find And #Replace
+  Find And Replace

+   @todo

 API